barrynormal/ng-voice-test/IMS_Provisioning.md

 # IMS Provisioning Process documentation

+## Introduction

+This document is split into two sections.

 **Section 1**, 'Discovery', is designed to answer some questions regarding the required documentation.

 These are: